druleton/druleton/bin/docs/command-drush.md

 # bin/drush command
 The `bin/drush` command is a wrapper around the drush command.
-It will always run the command within the `web` directory.
+It allows to run drush commands from within the root of the project.

 ```bash
 $ bin/drush